pwevey/GIT_BC_Lua_Functions/README.md

 # Repository Overview

+NOTE: Most Lua Functions and stored in the Lathe directory.
+These can be used for Mill or MillTurn as well.

 This repository contains a library of functions used with BobCAD-CAM Post Processors.
 The scripts are written in Lua and are organized based on the machine type.